raesene/kubernetes-presentation/_posts/0000-01-05-external-attacker.md

 Note:

-Worth mentioning the Tesla story at this point.
+Worth mentioning the Tesla story and the footgun of etcd at this point.

 --